AlexThomp1/CSU-Senior-Project/README.md

 ### Multi-Image Conversion:
 1) Open the application
-2) On your computer, select multiple image files
+2) On your computer, select multiple image files <br>
 ![Image of Application](media/step2_multi.png)
-3) Drag and Drop the selected files on top of the opened application
+3) Drag and Drop the selected files on top of the opened application <br>
 ![Image of Application](media/step3_multi.png)
-4) Wait until all images have been converted successfully
+4) Wait until all images have been converted successfully <br>
 ![Image of Application](media/step4_multi.png)

 Multi-Image Conversion uses the Default File Location and Default File Type selected in the "Quick Export Settings".